 State laws also define how much of a 401(k) is shared property.
 If a 401(k) plan was in place before a spouse, the portion of funds that came before marriage might be considered separate property.
 A careful accounting of contribution dates and amounts will help tally the before-and-after marriage account value.

-A legal advisor may suggest offering a spouse an asset other than, but equal to, a 401(k) to achieve a fair division of property.
+A legal adviser may suggest offering a spouse an asset other than, but equal to, a 401(k) to achieve a fair division of property.
 If spouses are unwilling to use that alternative, a court order can define the terms of the 401(k) split.

 Source: huffingtonpost.com, "Divorce Questions: How Do I Protect My 401k In A Divorce?"
 Emily W. McBurney, May 22, 2012